 Pastry Cream

 - Place the sugar, cornstarch, and salt in a medium saucepan and whisk together.
-Add the milk and the egg yolks to another bowl and whisk together and then add to the saucepan.
-Turn on the heat to medium.
-Lastly, add the butter to the saucepan and continue cooking and whisking until the mixture comes to a boil.
-This happens very quickly and turns into a thick cream.
+Add the milk and the egg yolks into another bowl and whisk together and then add to the saucepan.

-- Before you remove the cooled pastry cream from the refrigerator, whip the cream.
-Pour the cold whipping cream into a mixing bowl and beat with a hand mixer until you get stiff peaks, about 4-5 minutes.
-Once the pastry cream has cooled, whisk it one more time to get the mixture nice and creamy, and then fold in the whipped cream.
-Add the pastry cream to the tart shell, leaving about ¼" of space to the top of the crust edge.
+- Pour cold whipping cream into a mixing bowl and beat with a hand mixer until you get stiff peaks, about 4-5 minutes.
+Once the pastry cream has cooled, whisk it one more time to get the mixture nice and creamy, and then fold the whipped cream in with a spatula.

 - Slice the remaining cherries and place them on top of pastry cream until the entire surface is covered.